Used Car Financing Options in Australia

 https://www.credit24.com.au/blog/what-is-a-good-credit-score-australia

-A Credit24 personal loan can be used to fund a used car purchase without restrictions on vehicle age or type.
+A personal loan may be used to fund a used car purchase depending on the lender and the permitted loan purpose.

-Whether you’re buying your first car or upgrading, understanding your financing options can help you make a more informed decision.
+Whether you are buying your first car or replacing an existing vehicle, understanding the different financing options available may help you make a more informed decision.

 FAQs about used car financing